 BKPA holds Bengali Heritage Class every Saturday, where members learn about their heritage, culture, and language throughout the year.
 The Bengali Heritage Class recently developed a four-level curriculum for members who wish to learn how to speak, write, and read the Bengali language.
-Moreover, BKPA has finalized this curriculum by publishing four workbooks, one for each level of the curriculum, respectively.
+Moreover, BKPA has finalized this curriculum by publishing four workbooks in the Learn Bangla Now! series, one for each level of the curriculum, respectively.
 Bengali Heritage Class also teaches us teamwork, leadership skills, public speaking, professionalism, and values that promote hard work, honesty, discipline, fairness, and respect.
 Our teachers help us to prepare for college by holding resume workshops, practicing writing skills, identifying community work and Summer Internships for the high school years.
 BKPA gives its members the opportunity to have a never-ending learning experience.
 Come join our Bengali Heritage Class and find out how much FUN it is!

 Our past highlights include performing at NABC 2010 in Atlantic City, Milan Mela 2012 and 2014, UTSOV's Durga Pujas, Princeton Public Library 2015, and Asian American Heritage Festival 2016.
 In addition, we host five yearly events (Saraswati Puja, Bengali New Year, Summer Picnic, Kali Puja, and Holiday Gathering), and participate in both domestic and international charity causes such as March of Dimes Walk, performance at local nursing homes, and Mother Teresa’s Missionaries of Charity.